markshannon/extended-calling-convention/README.md

 ### 1. The new API should be fully backwards compatible and should not break the ABI.

-The exact meaning of "ABI" is debatable.
+The exact meaning of "ABI" is a bit vague.
+No one adheres strictly to [PEP 384](https://www.python.org/dev/peps/pep-0384/).
 We should avoid any gratuitous breakage and minimise other breakages.

 ### 2. The new API should be exposed to 3rd party code *and* used internally.